AnsonTu/U-Save/README.md

 # Creating and connect to a new local database

 - A new local database needs to be created with the appropriate settings to test the application locally.
-- To connect Postgres to the created `dev` user, enter `psql -d postgres -U dev`.
+- To connect to Postgres using the created `dev` user, enter `psql -d postgres -U dev`.
 - To create a new database, enter `CREATE DATABASE usave;`.
 - To check if the `usave` database was successfully created, enter `\list`.
 - To connect to the `usave` database, enter `\c usave`.